hermangroup/docs/introduction/information.rst

 vin
   A transaction (tx) consists of one or more inputs and one or more outputs.
 The vin is the list of inputs to the transaction, and vout is the list of outputs.
-Masternodes require a 1000 DASH vin (exactly that amount) in order to work.
+Masternodes require a 1000 HISTORIA vin (exactly that amount) in order to work.

 VMN